alvinabad/vpntools/README.md

     user@remotehost
 ```

+The IP address 127.0.0.1 and port 2222 will serve as the IP address and port number your ssh connection
+needs to use to connect to the remote host.

-3. SSH into the localhost loopback address at port 2222 to connect to the remote host.
+3. From your host, SSH into the IP address 127.0.0.1 and port 2222.
+This should now allow you
+to connect the remote host.
 ```
 ssh -p 2222 user@127.0.0.1
 ```